-The School's code of conduct can be found in the School's on-line Policy Library and in the Staff Room.
+The School's 5.03 Code of Conductv can be found in the School's on-line Policy Library and in the Staff Room.
 The aim of the code of conduct is to provide clear guidance about behaviour and actions so as to not place pupils or staff at risk of harm or of allegation of harm to a pupil.